Program

 09:00

-This session brings together policymakers, industry leaders, and the investors’ perspective to explore how seamless data flows and connected data spaces can drive Europe’s next wave of innovation.
+Europe is at a pivotal moment: secure, responsible, and scalable data use will shape its global competitiveness.
+This session brings together policymakers and industry leaders to explore how seamless data flows and connected data spaces can drive Europe’s next wave of innovation.

 It outlines the Data Union strategy and Digital Omnibus package, designed to simplify rules and support an interoperable data ecosystem, moving on to the rapid growth of data spaces, data labs, and AI factories, supported by initiatives like the Cloud & AI Development Act and Simpl.